 What I’m up to right now…

-On the photography front I’ve only really used three cameras in the last three months.
-Lumix GF1 for M42 lenses mostly, Lumix LX3 for black and white photography with its cracking little Leica lens, and my Sony Xperia for family snaps.
+I’ve only really used three cameras in the last three or four months.
+Lumix GF1 for M42 lenses mostly, but sometimes the native 12-32mm (24-64mm equivalent) AF lens.
+My little Lumix LX3 for black and white photography with its cracking Leica lens, and my Sony Xperia for family snaps.

 What are you up to right now?